laurisolivares-dev/ai-job-market-analysis/README.md

 This project demonstrates technical proficiency and effective data storytelling — a key skill for communicating findings in business or research environments.

-> As a professional in transition, especially coming from Venezuela and rebuilding my career path in a new country, this project represents my commitment to adapting and thriving in the global data ecosystem.
+> As a professional in transition, especially coming from Venezuela and rebuilding my career path in a new country, this project not only represents a personal milestone in my career transition, but also demonstrates my ability to extract, transform, and communicate insights from real-world datasets — a key skill for any Data Engineer in industry settings.
+.

 ---